Old Windsor

-Old Windsor is a large village and civil parish, in the Royal Borough of Windsor and Maidenhead, in Berkshire, England.
+Old Windsor is a village and civil parish, in the Royal Borough of Windsor and Maidenhead, in Berkshire, England.
 It is bounded by the River Thames to the east and the Windsor Great Park to the west.

 Etymology

 The name originates from old English Windles-ore, Windlesora, or winch by the riverside.
-The village was originally called Windsor, until the (now larger) town of New Windsor, 3 mi from the village, assumed the name.
+The village was originally called Windsor, until the (now larger) town of "New" Windsor, 3 mi from the village, grew up next to Windsor Castle and assumed the name.
 Windsor is first mentioned in the Anglo-Saxon Chronicle.

 History

 Kingsbury

-Old Windsor was once the site of an important palace of the Saxon Kings.
+Old Windsor was once the site of an important palace of the Saxon kings.
 The settlement is documented as a defended royal manor in Edward the Confessor's time, but archaeological evidence suggests royal connections had existed since at least the 9th century.
 The Saxon royal site was excavated between 1953 and 1958, and the finds are at Reading Museum.
 Edward gave the manor to the Abbot of Westminster in 1066, but it was soon taken back into royal possession by William the Conqueror.

 Old Windsor was popular with the monarch because of its convenient location; near to the River Thames for transport and Windsor Forest for hunting.
 Old Windsor was also an early minster location and market, probably associated with a lock, and important riverside mill complex.
 The Saxon palace was eventually superseded by the Norman Windsor Castle, at 'New' Windsor.
 The palace, however, became a popular royal hunting lodge while Windsor Castle was still a fortress rather than a comfortable residence.